Kashrut: Product labeling standards

 In many cases constant supervision is required because, for various reasons such as changes in manufacturing processes, products that once were kosher may cease to be so.
 For example, a kosher lubricating oil may be replaced by one containing tallow, which many rabbinic authorities view as non-kosher.
 Such changes are often coordinated with the supervising rabbi or supervising organization to ensure that new packaging does not suggest any hechsher or kashrut.
-In some cases, however, existing stocks of pre-printed labels with the hechsher may continue to be used on the now non-kosher product.
-An active grapevine among the Jewish community discusses which products are now questionable, as well as products which have become kosher but whose labels have yet to carry the hechsher.
+In some cases, however, existing stocks of pre-printed labels with the hechsher may continue to be used on the non-kosher product.
+An active grapevine among the Jewish community discusses which products are questionable, as well as products which have become kosher but whose labels have yet to carry the hechsher.
 Some newspapers and periodicals also discuss kashrut products.

 Products labeled kosher-style are non-kosher products that have characteristics of kosher foods, such as all-beef hot dogs, or are flavored or prepared in a manner consistent with Ashkenazi practices, like dill pickles.
 The designation usually refers to delicatessen items.

 History of kosher supervision and marketing

 Food producers often look to expand their markets or marketing potential, and offering kosher food has become a way to do that.
 The uniqueness of kosher food was advertised as early as 1849.
 In 1911 Procter & Gamble became the first company to advertise one of their products, Crisco, as kosher.
 Over the next two decades, companies such as Lender's Bagels, Maxwell House, Manischewitz, and Empire evolved and gave the kosher market more shelf-space.
 In the 1960s, Hebrew National hotdogs launched a "we answer to a higher authority" campaign to appeal to Jews and non-Jews alike.
 From that point on, "kosher" became a symbol for both quality and value.
 The kosher market quickly expanded, and with it more opportunities for kosher products.
-Menachem Lubinsky, founder of the Kosherfest trade fair, estimates as many as 14 million kosher consumers and $40 billion in sales of kosher products in the U.S.A.
+Menachem Lubinsky, founder of the Kosherfest trade fair, estimates as many as 14 million kosher consumers and $40 billion in sales of kosher products in the U.S.

 In 2014 the Israeli Defense Forces decided to allow female kosher supervisors to work in its kitchens on military bases, and the first women kosher inspectors were certified in Israel.